Khaleed/codecake/README.md

 ## Why?

-These are basic code challenges to learn more about algorithms and data structures, written in JavaScripT.
+These are basic code challenges to learn more about algorithms and data structures, written in JavaScript.
 Tests are executed where appropriate.

 ## Tools